 The presence or absence of multiple phases (gas, water, and oil or condensate) in the same system can complicate the problem of controlling corrosion.
 The flow regime or pattern of fluids in a tubing string, vessel, or pipeline can have a significant impact on corrosivity.
 If a well or pipeline experiences "slug" or intermittent flow, highly corrosive conditions may exist in the area of the pipe in slug flow.

 The control of erosion in the oilfield can be a complex problem, requiring detailed analysis and a thorough understanding of the range of conditions expected during the life of the system prior to the development of a erosion management plan.
-RIMPRO CORROSION INHIBITOR product line consists of a number of formulations - some have been developed to address specific corrosion problems and others have been formulated to have wide applicability.
-RIMPRO products are proven performers with a solid history of "raising the bar" in providing cost-effective corrosion protection in all oilfield operations.
-Applications include controlling corrosion in all types of oilfield operations, including oil and gas production, processing, and transportation systems.
+RIMPRO CORROSION INHIBITOR product line consists of a number of formulations - some have been developed to address specific decomposition problems and others have been formulated to have wide applicability.
+RIMPRO products are proven performers with a solid history of "raising the bar" in providing cost-effective protection in all oilfield operations.
+Applications include controlling decay in all types of oilfield operations, including oil and gas production, processing, and transportation systems.

 Corrosion inhibitors react with the metal surface to form an impermeable film layer on it to stop galvanic corrosion through the reactions of produced oilfield materials and exploring equipments as well transporting pipe network.
 The organic base or aqueous form work well in high-low temperatures or any kind of environments helps to improve the performance and efficiency of oilfield machineries with decreased down time.
 These specialty chemicals are the best practices to reduce the detrimental effects on oilfield plants and exploration-carrying devices.

 Formulating an effective inhibitor is a complex task.
 Laboratory and field-testing are often required.

 The first step in formulating a corrosion inhibitor is determining the inhibitor’s intended application in the oilfield production system.